Steady state Ab-initio Theory of Lasers with Injected Signals: Derivation of I-SALT

 The amplified modes, $\Psi_\alpha$, however must be treated differently from the lasing modes since they have a fixed incoming signal amplitude and fixed frequency.
 To represent these modes we require terms with an incoming component in addition to the outgoing TCF expansion terms, which we do conveniently by solving the same TCF equation inside the cavity with a purely incoming boundary condition,

 where the states $v_m(x; \omega)$ and associated eigenvalues $\beta_m$ are given by

 and thus represent states that are purely incoming.
-The incoming and outgoing TCF states are not power orthogonal, but they do satisfy a self-orthogonality condition between themselves \cite{SOM2}.
-Either the incoming or outgoing TCF states represent a complete basis for fields within the cavity at $\omega_\alpha$, but the incoming terms are needed to represent the input boundary condition.
+The incoming and outgoing TCF states are not power orthogonal, but they do satisfy a self-orthogonality condition between themselves,

+which can be derived from the definitions of the states and Green's theorem.
+Either the incoming or outgoing TCF states represent a complete basis for fields {\it within the cavity} at $\omega_\alpha$, but the incoming terms are needed to represent the input boundary condition.
 Because they are purely incoming, they do not contribute directly to the emitted fields, but they correctly represent the full spatial hole-burning and gain competition effects of the amplified input.

 For amplified modes, we can easily write the incoming boundary condition for a one-sided slab cavity of length $L$ as